Galaxy Watch3 getting VO2max monitoring, ECG functionality approved for US

 Samsung just unveiled the Galaxy Watch3 a couple days ago after plenty of leaks and speculation, but we're not done with the Watch3 news just yet.
 The Samsung Health app is currently being updated to support VO2max monitoring, and the FDA has approved its electrocardiogram (ECG) functionality for the US.

 The Samsung Health app that Samsung phones and smartwatches use has been updated with a few things, but the headliner in the changelog is VO2max support (the maximum rate of oxygen consumption measured during incremental exercise, according to Wikipedia).
 Given that the American Heart Association began recommending that V02max be regularly checked as a clinical vital sign in 2016, this feature should prove useful for many Watch3 owners.
-If you need the APK, we've got Samsung Health 6.11.0.061 over at APK Mirror, available for download.
+If you need the APK, we've got Samsung Health 6.11.0.061 over at APK Mirror, available for download, but you'll also need to update your watch's firmware to take advantage of these features.
+The 80MB OTA will roll out in stages, and you'll get a notification on your phone once it's there for you.
+It also includes advanced running stats and more details on blood oxygen.

-Here's the rest of the changelog, which includes a "Personalized Sleep Score" and the ability to invite contacts:
+Here's the rest of the Samsung Health changelog, which includes a "Personalized Sleep Score" and the ability to invite contacts:

 WHAT'S NEW